Fight against tuberculosis: Prioritizing COVID sets back years of progress | DW | 24.03.2021

 While scientists have worked around the clock to develop vaccines for Sars-CoV-2, there is only one effective vaccine for TB, Bacille Calmette-Guérin (BCG).
 It was first tested on humans in 1921.
 The BCG vaccine is quite effective in children but doesn't work very well for adults.

-Scientists recently developed another vaccine based off BCG.
+Scientists recently developed another vaccine based on BCG.
 Once the vaccine has successfully completed clinical testing, there are plans to use it against tuberculosis worldwide within the next few years.

 An estimated 1.4 million fewer people received care for TB in 2020 compared to 2019, the WHO said on Tuesday, citing preliminary data from more than 80 countries.